Szp4n3r/MikroTik-CAP-Script-Add-ports-to-bridge-and-set-VLAN-PVID/README.md

 ## Script for MikroTik CAP devices controlled by CAPsMAN with "wifi-qcom-ac" drivers to add ports to bridge and set PVID.

 ### Scenario:
-cAP broadcasts two (or more) networks, separate them into TWO VLANs!
+cAP broadcasts two (or more) networks, separated into **TWO VLANs**!</br>
-One on physical wifi interfaces (as a corporate network) with VLAN 100.
+One on physical wifi interfaces (as a corporate network) with VLAN 100.</br>
-The second (and subsequent) on virtual dynamic wifi interfaces (as a guest network) with vlan 200.
+The second (and subsequent) on virtual dynamic wifi interfaces (as a guest network) with vlan 200.</br>

 ### Problem:
-Any configuration changes or loss of connection to CAPsMAN will result in the addition of new virtual interfaces (wifi3, wifi4, etc.) that will not be in the bridge = they will not be tagged = wifi not working..
+Any configuration changes or loss of connection to CAPsMAN will result in the addition of new virtual interfaces (wifi3, wifi4, etc.) that will not be in the bridge = they will not be tagged = wifi will not working..

 ### Solution:
-A script that checks whether the “wifi..” interface is in the bridge (excluding wifi-2ghz and wifi-5ghz), and if not, adds it and assigns a PVID.
+A script checks whether the “wifi..” interface is in the bridge (excluding wifi-2ghz and wifi-5ghz), and if not, adds it and assigns a PVID.
 Additionally, it removes all non-existent interfaces from the bridge.

 ## SCRIPT:
+The script should be run periodically using a scheduler.
 ```
 # WiFi bridge auto-fix - compatibility with RouterOS 7.20
 # BRIDGE NAME
 :local bridgeName "bridge-local"
 # VLAN FOR GUEST NETWORK
-:local targetPVID 100
+:local targetPVID 200
 # BYPASS PORTS LIST (STATIC CONFIGURATION OF VLAN)
 :local staticPorts {"ether1";"ether2";"wifi-2ghz";"wifi-5ghz"}